 The Windows application deployment option is fully supported for Azure Functions versions 1, 2 (not pinned to ~2.0), 3, and 4.
 Locally, the application can reference the Contrast .NET Core Agent NuGet package.
-On Azure, the Contrast .NET Core Site Extension must be installed.
-The following application settings (Settings > Configuration > Application settings) must be set for the agent to attach.
+On Azure, you must install the Contrast .NET Core Site Extension.
+When you deploy the Azure Function application using a tool (for example, Visual Studio or Core Tools) or CI/CD, the site extension automatically sets the required application settings.
+In these cases, you can still specify the application settings manually, if desired.